nahtanojako/100-days-of-code/log.md

  ### Day 88: February 7, 2019

 **Today's Progress**: I started another course for react sideby side from udemy.Practised react on create react app.

+ ### Day 89: February 8, 2019

+**Today's Progress**: Practised ES6 basics and arrow functions and their usage in react by udemy.